krisvanrens/nexus-lang/README.md

 There are three fundamental data types:

 - `String`, a Unicode string,
-- `Number`, a double-precision, signed floating-point number,
+- `Number`, a double-precision (64 bits), signed floating-point number,
 - `bool`, a boolean logic value.

 ### Expressions